renovate-bot/zw/docs/ecosystem/plugins/07_zprompts.md

 import Image from '@theme/IdealImage'; import Asciinema1 from '@site/static/img/asciinema/48122.png';

+- [z-shell/zprompts][1]

 Zsh themes (prompts) that use original Zsh theming subsystem.
 To use first load the plugin with (or use a plugin manager):

-Repository: [z-shell/zprompts][1]

 ```shell
 source {where-zprompts-is}/zprompts.plugin.zsh